-Between the shoulder blades and out of reach – upper back pain – this blog tells you why desk work gives you upper back pain, posture changes to counteract the effects and exercises to help you be pain free.
+Between the shoulder blades and out of reach – upper back pain – this Blog to Balance tells you why working at a desk gives you upper back pain, I point to posture changes to counteract the effects and exercises to help you be pain free.

-The shape our back takes while sat at a desk causes Upper Cross Syndrome.
-The tension pattern in our muscles from sitting at a desk.
-I truly believe computers are at fault here – you are not to blame!
-However computers are here to stay and we need to get smart about how we shape ourselves around them.
+It’s not your fault!
+I truly believe the ergonomic designs of computers are at fault however computers are here to stay and we need to get smart about how we shape ourselves around them.

 Upper Cross Syndrome

-The keyboard and mouse are how we input our thoughts into computers.
-These devices force your hands out in front and facing the floor.
-To enable you to adopt this position your shoulders rotate forwards and your upper back has to “round”.
+The keyboard and mouse are the devices used to input our thoughts into computers.
+These devices force your hands to be out in front of you and turned down to face the floor.
+To enable you to adopt to this position your shoulders rotate forwards and your upper back has to “round”.
 This rounding stretches the muscles between the shoulder blades elongating them over long static periods of time.
 This causes changes in your upper back muscles that leads to aches and pains.

 As you can see in the image the rounded back and forward head posture cause some muscles to weaken and some muscles to tighten.
 The body is adopting around the task of typing.
 These muscles are not “designed” to perform in this static posture and suffer as a consequence.